Redemption of the Soul

 While we view death as a curse (and it is), God has turned death into a blessing for us who are in Christ.
 Therefore, it is written, “O Death, where is your sting?
 O Hades, where is your victory?”
 (1 Corinthians 15:55). “[For] we know that all things work together for good to those who love God, to those who are the called according to His purpose” (Romans 8:28).

 Our physical death now permanently frees us from the bondage of our sinful nature that dwells within our mortal bodies.
-Our soul has now returned to its source, Yeshua, the One who breathed His Spirit into our physical bodies.[xvi]
+Our soul has returned to its source, Yeshua, who breathed His Spirit into our bodies.[xvi]
 And now God is breathing into us again; as it is written, “The first man Adam became a living being.
 The last Adam became a life-giving spirit” (1 Corinthians 15:45).[xvii]

 The Temporary Covering of Sin

-The law did provide the Jewish people with a yearly cycle of repentance and cleansing.
+The Law did provide the Jewish people with a yearly cycle of repentance and cleansing.
 Still, it left an unfulfilled expectation intended to direct us toward our need for a Savior, a Messiah who would permanently deliver us from this vicious and endless cycle of sin and death.

 Once again, the Old Testament dispensation had no provision within its sanctuary for complete spiritual purification.
 Nevertheless, and although not completely understood, these three temporary sacrificial offerings provided hope for the coming salvation of our Messiah.